Kurzban Kurzban Tetzeli & Pratt | Attorneys At Law

 What Is Tortious Interference With A Business Relationship?

 Tortious interference occurs when one party interferes with an advantageous business relationship of another party, causing economic harm.
 It is important to remember that this must be an intentional act, and proving it can be challenging.
 This is where you need a knowledgeable team of lawyers.
-The team at Kurzban Kurzban Tetzeli & Pratt, P.A., is often sought to assist in resolving these difficult issues.
+The business and corporate law team at Kurzban Kurzban Tetzeli & Pratt, P.A., is often sought to assist in resolving these difficult issues in Miami and throughout Florida.

 It is prudent to negotiate with the interfering party to see if the dispute can be resolved to your satisfaction without the cost and time needed to go to court.
-At our firm, we have honed our negotiation skills, style, and strategy to the advantage of our business clients.
+At our Florida law firm, out experienced business law attorneys have honed our negotiation skills, style and strategy to the advantage of our business clients.

 If a settlement is not reasonable, victims of tortious interference can sue the responsible party.
-Our team can help you pursue damages, which may include lost income or revenue as well as the value of lost goodwill, the intangible but important value of a good reputation, brand strength, customer loyalty and community support of a business.
+Our Miami business law lawyers can help you pursue damages, which may include lost income or revenue as well as the value of lost goodwill, the intangible but important value of a good reputation, brand strength, customer loyalty and community support of a business.

 How To Prove Interference In Your Business